Back to the articles

 Precise tolerance determinations in the micrometer range and large-area detection of workpiece surfaces are possible.

-The point coordinates are determined by means of probing with mechanical probe elements.
+The point coordinates are determined by means of mechanical sensing elements.
 These probes are made of hard metal, industrial ruby or silicon nitride.

 Even large and heavy workpieces can be measured in mechanical engineering using this method.

-Subsequently, the tester receives the desired information and results.
-Possible test elements and characteristics are for example:
+The inspector then receives the required information and results.
+Possible test elements and characteristics are, for example

 • Geometry